 This is a podcast about big ideas and other problems.
 Verge editor-in-chief Nilay Patel talks to a diverse cast of innovators and policy makers on the frontiers of business and technology to reveal how they're navigating an ever-changing landscape, what keeps them up at night, and what it all means for our shared future.
 This is one of my favorite interview style podcasts because Nilay does a great job of asking tough questions of his interviewees and explaining complex things in an easy to understand way.

-I love the light-hearted and sometimes comedic news and analysis of Premier League (and others) matches.
+I love the light-hearted and sometimes comedic news & review of European football matches.
 The rotating cast of football journalists and long-time hosts are thoroughly enjoyable to listen to every week.
 Definitely recommend this podcast for any football (soccer) fans.

 The premise of Throughline is exploring how we can look at the past to understand the present.
 The hosts are awesome and always find very interesting stories in the past relating to current events that help put things in perspective.